Best Practices for Building a Searchable Company Directory Database in 5 Steps

 • What business problems will this directory solve?

-Step 2: Data Collection Strategies
+Step 2: Data Collection and Organization Strategies

-Data Sources
+Identifying Your Data Sources

 Most companies already have employee information scattered across various systems.
 Common sources include: